fwolff03/Mathematical-Geophysics-Final-Project/Report.md

 The SWE_Solver it takes the input, B or the bottom topography function, which defines the topographic profile.
 It takes spatial coordinates as an input and returns the bottom height at each of those coordinates.
 Since our simulation is in 1 dimension, this function is only with respect to x, or the length of the channel meaning the bottom topography is consistent across the width of the channel.
 Additionally, it takes an input of Nx or the number of spatial grid point.
 It also requires the input h0, or the water height profile.
 It takes an array that must be the same length as Nx.
 The solver also takes an input of u0 or the water velocity profile.
 This also takes an input of an array that must be the same length as Nx.
 Finally, it uses the inputs of tEnd and timePoints.
 While we are trying to simulate the steady state of the 1d Saint-Venant equations, this solver requires these inputs.
 In attempt to navigate these inputs, I initially set tEnd to a large number, 100, however, it took nearly 20 minutes to run.
 After some testing, using similar initializing to the SWE_Solvers example for steady states, I found the water heights to nearly converge around nearly 15 seconds, which I show in my initial simulation.
 In the simulation, g is the gravitational constant and for this simulator, a g value of 1 is “normal”.
 Additionally, they take an input of a method which is how they solve the equations.
 While there was no written documentation on how the methods, A, B, C and D differ, after looking at the code and some of my own experimentation, I found method C to be their default method and I found method A to have the quickest run time.
 I decided to use method A to make the simulations more efficient.
 When you run plotSWE, it outputs h and u.
 The array h contains the water height profile at the final time point and u is an array with the water velocity profile at the final time point.
 The SWE_Solver does not include viscosity and bottom friction, which is something to be aware of when comparing this to our other equations, diagrams and proofs of linearity.

-### Interpretation of results from first PDE simulation (200-350 words, 1-2 figures)
+### Interpretation of results from first PDE simulation

 ![image](https://github.com/fwolff03/Mathematical-Geophysics-Final-Project/assets/156112882/882ab23a-0062-48a7-a6b8-d668218abd06)

 This simulation has a Nx equal to 50 or 50 spatial grid points.
 I found 50 to be an adequate amount without making the simulation rather inefficient.
 The bottom topography in the simulation is -x or a down sloping bottom with a slope of -1.
 The water height profile is defined as [2 - B(_ / (Nx-1)) for _ in range(Nx)] which was standard in their simulations.
 I defined the initial stream velocity similar to their examples as well by 5 for _ in range(Nx).
 The end time is set to 15 seconds, which as discussed previously, is where I found the happy medium between nearly steady state and an acceptable run time.
 For the purpose of showing this in the initial visualization, I am plotting the water height at t = 0, t=7, t=14 and t=15.
 In the figure, you can see the y axis is depth and the x axis is the length of the channel which you can not change in the simulation.
 The blue line represents the water height at t=0 or the beginning of the simulation.
 The blue line sits at a constant height of 2 meters.
 When t=7, you can see the water height is nearly 1.63 meters at x=0.
 Then after another 7 seconds, it decreases to 1.4 at x=0.
 Then at t=15 it is just slightly below 1.4 at x=0.
 These three are all parallel meaning the water height decreases proportionally throughout the length of the channel which would make sense in a 1D steady state version of the Saint-Venant equations.

-### Description of linearity and superposition principles as applicable (200-350 words and must include blocks of equations or math work, can include diagrams as needed)
+### Description of linearity and superposition principles

 We evaluated the linearity of both equations using the (assumed) linear operators $L_1$ and $L_2$ which represent the PDEs.
 We used the definition of linearity that if $L_1(u, h) = L_1(au_1 + bu_2, h)$ or $L_2(u, h) = L_2(u, ah_1 + bh_2)$ where *a* and *b* are constants in $\mathbb{R}$,where *a* and *b* are constants in $\mathbb{R}$,